danielrichman/strict-rfc3339/README.md

 Behind the scenes
 -----------------

-These functions are essentially string and integer operations only.
+These functions are essentially string formatting and arithmetic only.
 A very small number of functions do the heavy lifting.
 These come from two modules:
 `time` and `calendar`.